-In July 2019, Deutsche Bank announced a far-reaching transformation strategy to refocus on core strengths vital to its long-term competitiveness, relevance and profitability and to deliver significant returns for its shareholders.
-The macroeconomic, fiscal and regulatory environment has however changed as a result of the COVID-19 pandemic in 2020.
-This changed environment impacted and will continue to impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets.
+In July 2019, Deutsche Bank announced a strategic transformation to re-focus on delivering sustainable profitability and improved returns for its shareholders.
+The macroeconomic, fiscal and regulatory environment has however changed since as a result of the COVID-19 pandemic.
+This changed environment impacted and may further impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets.

-Despite the challenges associated with the COVID-19 pandemic, Deutsche Bank intends to continue executing on its strategy in a disciplined manner in the second half of 2020, by further reducing costs and reducing the size of its balance sheet through continued disposal of assets in the Capital Release Unit.
-At the same time, Deutsche Bank is focused on stabilizing and growing revenues in its Core Bank.
+Despite the challenges associated with the COVID-19 pandemic, Deutsche Bank intends to continue executing on its strategy in a disciplined manner in 2021 and beyond, by focusing on improving sustainable profitability by growing revenues in its Core Bank while remaining disciplined on costs and capital.

-Deutsche Bank's most important key performance indicators are shown in the table below:
+Deutsche Bank's key performance indicators are shown in the table below:

-Key Performance Indicators 30 June 2020 (unaudited) Near-term objectives 2020 Target Key Performance Indicators 2022 Group post-tax return on tangible shareholders equity (0.5) % - 8.0 % Core bank post-tax return on average tangible equity 4.1 % - Above 9 % Adjusted costs € 10.2 bn € 19.5 bn4 € 17 bn Common Equity Tier 1 capital ratio 13.3 % - At least 12.5 % Leverage ratio (fully loaded) 4.2 % - ~ 5 % Cost income ratio 87.1 % 70.0 %
+Key Performance Indicators 31 December 2020 (audited) Target Key Performance Indicators 2022 Group Post-tax Return on Average Tangible Equity 0.2 % 8.0 % Core Bank Post-tax Return on Average Tangible Equity 4.0 % Above 9.0 % Adjusted costs € 19.5 bn € 16.7 bn Cost income ratio 88.3 % 70.0 % Common Equity Tier 1 capital ratio 13.6 % Above 12.5 % Leverage ratio (fully loaded) 4.7 % ~4.5 %

-Extracted from the Interim Report as of 30 June 2020.
+Extracted from the Annual Report 2020.